Petrol, Diesel Prices Kept Unchanged. See Rates

-Petrol, Diesel Prices Today: Petrol and diesel prices remained steady across the metro cities on Monday, January 10, 2022.
-In December last year, the Delhi government had reduced value-added tax (VAT) on petrol from 30 per cent to 19.40 per cent.
+Petrol, Diesel Prices Today: Petrol and diesel prices have remained steady across the metro cities on Friday, January 14, 2022.
+Last month, the Delhi government had reduced the value-added tax on petrol from 30 per cent to 19.40 per cent.
 With this, petrol prices in the national capital were slashed by Rs 8.56 per litre.

 Here are the petrol and diesel price across the metro cities: